SaaS growth marketing is a lot more complex than you’d think.

-Remember, finding the right customer doesn’t just apply to business to consumer brands, but also business to business as well.
+Finding the right customer doesn’t just apply to business to consumer (B2C) brands, but also business to business (B2B).
 Using a combination of “big” and “little” data to understand your potential buyers is a key part of the process.

-This is where your product/market fit is going to come into play.
+This is where your product/market fit comes into play.
 As Marc Andreessen says a “Product/Marketing fit means being in a good market with a product that satisfies that market.”

-Want more on the product/market fit?
+Want more detail about product/market fit?
 Check out these posts:

 - On Product/Marketing Fit for Startups

 - The Startup Guide to Finding & Measuring Product/Marketing Fit